How To Live Together While Maintaining Privacy And Independence

 5. Make Your Home Safe And Secure

-As you make arrangements for your parents to move into your home, keep the principles of Universal Design in mind.
-These concepts make a home safer for everyone regardless of age, physical ability or stature and should be applied to your plans throughout the design and remodeling process.
-To make it easier for you, we've compiled a list of modifications that can make a home more user-friendly for your parents as they age in place.
+As you make arrangements for two or more generations to live together in your home, keep the principles of Universal Design in mind.
+These concepts make a home safer for everyone regardless of age, physical ability, or stature and should be applied to your plans throughout the design and remodeling process.
+To make it easier for you, we've compiled a list of modifications that can make a home more user-friendly.
 Click here to learn more.